Upcoming Crédit Agricole dividend

 Crédit Agricole has the Ticker or stock code ACA.

-The CEO of Crédit Agricole in 2023 is Mr. Philippe Brassac.
+The CEO of Crédit Agricole in 2026 is Mr. Olivier-Eric Alain Gavalda.

 Crédit Agricole does not have a growing dividend program.
 Dividends have not shown a steady growth in the last 5 years.